-OUR CIVILISATION
+OUR CIVILISATION.

-CRUELTY TO AFIMALS. -- Several cab and omnibus proprietors have been summoned before the Lord Mayor, at the instance of the Society for the Prevention of Cruelty to Animals, for ill-treating and torturing horses; and fines were inflicted varying from 8s. to 20s.
+proprietors have been summoned before the Lord Mayor, at the instance of the Society for the Prevention of Cruelty to Animals, for ill-treating and torturwas duly entered by the clerk on both sides of the ing horses; and fines were inflicted varying from 8s.

-WHOLESALE WATCH-PAWNING, - James Coates, lately a watch-maker in Eccleston-street South, Pimlico, has been convicted at the Westminster policeoffice of pawning a great many watches which had been left with him for repair.
-As many as fifty-one were recovered from different pawnbrokers. - Tt. seemed that in some cases the man obtained payment for the work he had done to the watches upon making a pretence of returning them, and then, asking for them back upon some ingenious protext, pawned them.
+WHOLESALE WATCH-PAWNING. - James Coates, lately a watch-maker in Eccleston-street South, Pimlico, has been convicted at the Westminster policeoffice of pawning a great many watches which had been left with him for repair.
+As many as fifty-one were recovered from different pawnbrokers.
+It seemed that in some cases the man obtained payment for the work he had done to the watches upon making a pretence of returning them, and then, asking for them back upon some ingenious protext, pawned them.
 He was committed to prison for twelve months.
 Forty watches still remain unredeemed.

-DEFALOATION OF THE POSTMASTER OF NEWOASTLE-ON-TYNE .- Mr. Charles Headlam, the postmaster of Newcastle-on-Type, has absconded with public money to the amount of a few hundred pounds.
-This sum will be made good by the sureties, the withdrawal of one of whom, and the appointment of another in his place, led to the discovery of the robberies by necesdown stairs.
-I said, 'Oh, dear !' and he then rushed money.
-For the defence, however, it was shown that [sitating a squaring of the accounts.
+DEFALCATION OF THE POSTMASTER OF NEWGASTLE-ON-TYNE .- Mr. Charles Headlam, the postmaster of Newcastle-on-Tyne, has absconded with public money to the amount of a few hundred pounds.
+This sum will be made good by the sureties, the withdrawal of one of whom, and the appointment of another in his that room we heard a loud crash proceeding from for obarged with having embezzled the rost of the place, led to the discovery of the robberies by necesdown stairs.
+I said, 'Oh, dear !' and he then rushed monoy.
+For the defence, however, it was shown that sitating a squaring of the accounts.
 The absconding postmaster is cousin to Mr. Headlam, M.P. for Newcastle.